-This is an exciting and important time!
 When pregnancy is planned, there is an opportunity to optimize your health prior to becoming pregnant.
 This can be beneficial to both you and your baby.
-For this reason, we ask that you call to schedule a “Preconception Appointment”.
-Please call us at (608)729-6300 to schedule.
+For this reason, we ask that you call to schedule a “Preconception Appointment.”
+Please contact your insurance company to see if this appointment is available.
+Please call us at (608) 729-6300 to schedule.
 Ideally this appointment is several months before you are planning to start trying to become pregnant.

 First of all, congratulations!
 We hope that this is good news for you; please talk with us if you are having difficulty with the discovery that you are pregnant.

 While the information is still fresh please jot down the following:

 - how many days it usually is between periods (start of one to the start of another)

 - when you feel you may have conceived

 - when you first had a positive pregnancy test.

 - Home pregnancy tests are generally very reliable; this does not need to be repeated in our office.

 Please call our office at (608) 729-6300 as soon as possible to schedule your “First OB” visit.
 We generally try to see you around 8 weeks from the start of your last period.